microsoft/TREC-2019-Deep-Learning/README.md

 The deep learning track has two tasks: Passage ranking and document ranking.
 Both use a large human-generated set of training labels, from the [MS-MARCO](http://msmarco.org) dataset.

 The two tasks use the same test queries.
 They also use the same form of training data with usually one positive training document/passage per training query.
 In the case of passage ranking, there is a direct human label that says the passage can be used to answer the query, whereas for training the document ranking task we transfer the same passage-level labels to document-level labels.

+Below the two subtasts are described in more detail.

+### Document Ranking Task

+The first task focuses on document ranking.
+We have two subtasks related to this: Full ranking and top-100 re-ranking.

+In the full ranking subtask, you are expected to rank documents based on their relevance to the question, where documents can be retrieved from the full document collection provided.
+You can submit up to 1000 documents for this task.

+In the re-ranking subtask, we will be providing you with an initial ranking of 100 documents (with no particular order) and you are expected to re-rank these documents in terms of their relevance to the question.

+### Passage Ranking Rask
+Similar to the document ranking task, the passage ranking task also has a full ranking and re-ranking subtasks.

+In context of full ranking subtask, given a question, you are expected to rank passages from the full collection in terms of their likelihood of containing an answer to the question.
+You can submit up to 1000 passages for this task.

+In context of top-1000 re-ranking subtask, we will be providing you with an initial ranking of 1000 passages and you are expected to re-rank these passages based on their likelihood of containing an answer to the question.

 ### Use of external information